 The former St. Joseph's Prep co-captain and Havertown, Pa., resident rowed for the United States Junior National Team at the Beijing Junior World Championships and has been a member of six national teams.
 He earned silver in the four at the 2014 World Rowing Championships and won gold in the eight and bronze in the four at the 2014 World Rowing Cup.
 Mike took bronze in the four at the 2013 World Rowing Championships after capturing gold in the four at the 2013 Samsung World Rowing Cup.
 He also has a silver medal from the eight at the 2013 Samsung World Rowing Cup.

-Mike Irwin joins us this year for the first time and will lead our coaching education program.
-He is in his fifth season as head men’s rowing coach at Saint Joseph’s University and possesses a wealth of collegiate coaching experience and involvement with the U.S. National Team.
+Mike Irwin joins us this year for the second time and will lead our coaching education program.
+He is in his sixth season as head men’s rowing coach at Saint Joseph’s University and possesses a wealth of collegiate coaching experience and involvement with the U.S. National Team.